erancha/urban-geo-pulse/basic-implementation/README.md

 8. The [Receiver](services) service can also be set to simulate messages from pedestrians or mobilized individuals, by setting an environment variable `PEOPLE_GEO_LOCATIONS_CSV` in [services/receiver/start-service.cmd](services/receiver/start-service.cmd).<br>
    Each two adjacent points from the CSV file are associated with the same person (i.e. have the same uuid), to simulate a movement of that person.
-9. [scripts/development/start-all.cmd](scripts/development/start-all.cmd) from bullet 7 is set by default to simulate a few messages from a CSV file, and is executed automatically when the application starts, expected to complete in a minute or two.
+   The receiver is set by default to simulate ~120,000 messages from a CSV file, and is executed automatically when the application starts, expected to complete in few minutes.

 ### Deployment:

-The folder [scripts/deployment](scripts/deployment) contains additional files for a fully containerized deployment.
+The folders [scripts/deployment-with-docker-desktop](scripts/deployment-with-docker-desktop) and [scripts/deployment](scripts/deployment) contain additional files for a fully containerized deployment.

 #### Prerequisites